 This is the world of Katie Arneson (Kacey Rohl), the university student and dancer at the heart of Yonah Lewis and Calvin Thomas’s White Lie.
 With one minor difference: she hasn’t told a little white lie; she’s told the world she has cancer.

-What lengths would someone have to go to to maintain that lie?
+What lengths would someone have to go to maintain that lie?
 How long could you keep your head above water with the lies swirling around you?
 These are the questions at the heart of this movie.

-As the film opens Katie is already neck deep in the ocean of lies she’s surrounded herself with.
-In the opening scene she is shaving her head and in the second scene she’s taking selfies with fans to promote a fundraiser for her cause.
+As the film opens, Katie is already neck-deep in the ocean of lies she’s surrounded herself with.
+In the opening scene, she is shaving her head, and in the second scene, she’s taking selfies with fans to promote a fundraiser for her cause.

-If the movie has an issue it’s that while we get well acquainted with what she’s doing and how she’s doing it, we get very little in the way of why she’s doing any of it.
+If the movie has an issue, it’s that while we get well acquainted with what she’s doing and how she’s doing it, we get very little in the way of why she’s doing any of it.

-It would be easy to just say "well she’s a sociopath” but outside of brief mention that she has faked an illness once before there’s virtually no motivation –implied or otherwise– to why she’s doing what she’s doing or what might have happened to make her this way, if anything.
-As a result the film doesn’t really reach the depths a character piece like this could.
+It would be easy just to say, “well, she’s a sociopath” but outside of brief mention that she has faked an illness once before, there’s virtually no motivation –implied or otherwise– to why she’s doing what she’s doing or what might have happened to make her this way if anything.
+As a result, the film doesn’t really reach the depths a character piece like this could.

 But while it might be a little shallower than it maybe could have been, White Lie still has something to say about who we are at our core versus the persona we show others.
 Part of the True North has a strong central performance and a devastating last shot and is definitely worth your time.

 Like this?
 Please consider supporting us via Patreon or Ko-Fi!